Canasta, a game of the Rummy family was the most popular American game in the early 1950s.

 Exhausting the Stock

-If the last card of the stock is not a red three, play continues as long as each player in turn takes the discard, and he must do so if it matches a meld on his side and the pack is not frozen.
+If the last card of the stock is not a red three, play continues as long as each player in turn takes the discard, and they must do so if it matches a meld on their side and the pack is not frozen.
 (The only exception is that a one-card hand may not take a one-card discard pile).
 A player does not have to take the discard to form a new meld.
 The play ends when a player cannot take the discard or legally refuses to take it.

 How to Keep Score